tylerneylon/pumba/parse7.lua.md

 I'm working on the way modes will be pushed from a rule.

-Intuitively, it makes sense that a rule can have two major methods: one is an way to execute the parsed rule, another is a way to evaluate the rule as an expression.
-I could theoretically combine these, but I think the overall simplicity is greater if I keep them separate.

-The result of an execution could be a parse tree.
-This way, an execution can be a place to hook the parsing process and perform customized work.
-An alternative design could be to pass in a writeable reference to the parse tree, so that it could be changed, but also so that it could be safely ignored.
-Which choice is better may emerge with more experience.
-For now I'll return the parse tree.

-The result of an evaluation is conceptually a value in the language.
-For example, the parsed string `3.141f` in C would have a value of type `float` and the numeric value closest to 3.141 that can be represented in the corresponding binary format.
-It's ultimately up to the language designer to choose exactly how to represent values at this level.

-I can also imagine having automated `src` and `prefix` methods that would act in such a way that the concatenation of `prefix + src` for all parse trees would give back exactly the original source code.
-The separation of `prefix` would make it easier to use `src` as a way to perform secondary actions without having to worry about preceding whitespace, which was a common case in project water.

 TODO: I decided now is a good time to start working with a Parser instance
       called `P`.
 This will be a good complement to the Runner `R`, and will be